mohammadi-com/GetRemoteJobOffers/README.md

 - Why should we hire you over other qualified candidates?

 For more in-depth prep, the [BigInterview YouTube channel](https://www.youtube.com/@Biginterview) is packed with resources and sample answers for a wide range of interview questions.
 You’ll likely find a relevant video for any question you might be wondering about.
+#### Competitor Test

+When preparing your answers for an interview, it's crucial to tailor them specifically to the company you're applying to.
+To ensure your responses are truly targeted and not too general, you can use the Competitor Test.
+Here's how it works:

+1. **Craft Your Answer:** Write your response as you normally would for the company you're interviewing with.

+2. **Replace the Company Name:** Swap out the company's name with one of its main competitors.

+3. **Evaluate the Result:** If the answer still makes sense for the competitor, then your response is too general and needs to be more specific.
+On the other hand, if the answer no longer makes sense or is clearly not applicable to the competitor, then you know your response is well-tailored to the company.

+##### Examples:

+**Bad Response Example:**

+- **Original Answer:** "Google can increase its revenue by developing an analytics dashboard that provides insights into upcoming monthly revenues."
+- **Competitor Test (Replace with Yahoo):** "Yahoo can increase its revenue by developing an analytics dashboard that provides insights into upcoming monthly revenues."
+- **Result:** This still makes sense for Yahoo, meaning the original answer is too general and could apply to any company.

+**Good Response Example:**

+- **Original Answer:** "Since Google’s primary revenue comes from bidding on search keywords, implementing a system where users make blind bids but pay the second-highest bid can significantly boost Google’s revenue."
+- **Competitor Test (Replace with Yahoo):** "Since Yahoo’s primary revenue comes from bidding on search keywords..."
+- **Result:** This doesn't make sense for Yahoo because their revenue model differs, indicating that the original answer is specifically tailored to Google.

+##### Conclusion:
+The Competitor Test helps ensure that your responses are detailed and specific to the company you're interviewing with.
+Tailoring your answers this way demonstrates your understanding of the company's unique business model and challenges, making you a stronger candidate.

 ### Technical Interview